MarkAustinDev/solid-principles-kotlin/README.md

 -  We can also say that subclasses must fulfil a contract defined by the base class.

 In another example, a subclass ToyPorsche that inherits from a base class Car is not exactly a car because as it can move like a car, but doesn't have an engine.
-So if a driving simulator instantiates a toy porsche duck and tries to rev the engine, it will encounter an error as a toy car does not have an engine.
+So if a driving simulator instantiates a toy porsche and tries to rev the engine, it will encounter an error as a toy car does not have an engine.
 Thus, ToyPorsche as a subclass of Car is a violation of LSP.
 This is outlined in the code example with solution of how to solve this.

 ## Interface Segregation (ISP)